The Great Smog of London: What was it, what caused it and how did it end?

 What caused the Great Smog of London?

 The Great Smog started on Friday 5 December 1952 after a period of prolonged cold had led people to burn more fuel than normal.
 Five great coal-fired power stations – Battersea, Bankside, Fulham, Greenwich and Kingston upon Thames – poured smoke, hydrochloric acid, sulphur dioxide and other pollutants into the atmosphere.
 Domestic fires contributed to the mix with their use of ‘nutty slack’ which was a cheap fuel made of small coal nuggets and coal dust.
-This had not been rationed as had other solid fuels so its use had become widespread.
+Unlike other solid fuels, this has not been rationed during the Second World War, so its use had become widespread.

 Ghastly coloured fogs were a familiar feature of London winters, and they were named for their tint: a ‘London particular’ after a murky brown-coloured Madeira wine; or a ‘pea-souper’ which was a pale green colour.
 The Great Smog was a pea-souper.
 It was caused by abnormal atmospheric conditions where there was little wind and an anticyclone settled over the city, trapping cold stagnant air below a layer of warm air.
 It was so dense that pedestrians could not see far and in some cases were unable to see their own outstretched hands.
 The Great Smog got worse as people continued to use fuel in the cold and the low visibility kept cars and other vehicles off the roads so the air was not stirred by their movement.